cathymonkey/Unit_3/iEat_foodStockApp/iEat.md

   - Due to the time limit, the design of the app is rough and lacks of custom settings for the users such as the theme color.
 I hope the app UI can give the user a feeling of welcome to strengthen the interaction with the user(Eg."Welcome xxxx!").
 Also I will try to come up with a better name for the app and sketch a more attrative logo.

+- **Client Feedback**

+The following is what my client Isabel said,"The image use and the design for the placement of UI is clever.
+And it's a good idea to have a table to show the food stock.
+For future using, I would like to have a drop down menu of multiple items instead of me adding each item every time.
+Also, it's better to have the function for me to edit the table like deleting items I have eaten.